-Trading Depth Interview #9: Koning Karel Applies Mixed Strategy to Digital Currencies
+Trading Depth Interview #9: Koning Karel Applies Mixed Strategy to Crypto Trading

 Please, tell us a little bit about yourself as a trader and how you started (what you feel good about sharing — we’ll keep your profile anonymous).
 You said it’s been one and a half year: what was the motivation behind it and what is your focus now?

 Back then a few roommates of mine started talking about BTC (Bitcoin) and just came across Ethereum (ETH).
 I got into Ethereum when it was around $13, which was right after the DAO hackhappened.
 Not knowing anything about the space, but being advertised as a bitcoin* but with programmable functions, it immediately sparked my interest.

 Most people have heard about how parabolic bitcoin went at some point, so my thinking was that if it would even get a tiny bit of hype, it could spark a nice run and thus I jumped in.
 I wanted to make sure that when I get in, it would be for such an amount that I wouldn’t regret if the price went x10.And I never looked back.

 For the first half year, I was just following the news, looking at charts and starting out with a bit of basic TA, drawing trend lines and triangles since I’ve always had interest for the market.
 Trying to rationalize why the price was moving as it does, what it was reacting to and trying to get a feel for it.
 Initially I was basing most of my stuff on fundamental analysis, with thoughts like “hmm, if ether (ETH) has a lot of possibilities, and BTC is capped on 2 or 3 tx/s (transactions per second), then ETH should gain a portion of Bitcoin’s market cap (capitalization)”, which was around the time I made an account on Poloniex and opened my first low leverage long position.
 I didn’t really know what I was doing and if my understanding of bitcoin and its transaction output was actually correct.